Ginés Morata

-Ginés Morata Pérez ForMemRS is Research Professor at the Autonomous University of Madrid in Spain and an expert in developmental biology of the fruit fly (Drosophila), a specialty he has worked on for over 40 years.
+Ginés Morata Pérez is a Spanish biologist who is Research Professor at the Autonomous University of Madrid in Spain and an expert in developmental biology of the fruit fly (Drosophila), a specialty he has worked on for over 40 years.

 Education

 Morata was educated at the Universidad Laboral de Sevilla and the Complutense University of Madrid.
-He was awarded a PhD in 1973 for research on the heredity in the fruit fly Drosophila supervised by Antonio Garcia-Bellido.
+He was awarded a PhD in 1973 for research on the heredity in the fruit fly Drosophila supervised by Antonio García-Bellido.

 Career and research

 As of 2017, his research focuses on cell competition, especially in relation to apoptosis and carcinogenesis.
 His lab also does experimental analysis of regeneration in the imaginal discs.